edrezner/Password-Generator/README.md

 3. MDN web doc page on while loops https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration#while_statement
 Enrique, my TA helped me with my while loop on line 29.
 I had it as an if conditional and he showed why it wouldn't work since it doesn't iterate.

-4. My instructor Diego helped me with the if conditional on line 24.
+4. My TA Enrique helped explain the final for loop on line 71 and the methods therein.

 5. Looked up how to generate random strings at stackoverflow https://stackoverflow.com/questions/1349404/generate-random-string-characters-in-javascript

     Also looked up a similar method at this site https://www.programiz.com/javascript/examples/generate-random-strings

-    These two sources helped me to construct the final for loop for the final construction of the password.
+    These two sources helped me to write the for loop to construct the final  password.